vandyand/clojure-trader/roadmap.md

 - [x] (0.2.9) Implement return type in make-strindy-recur
 - [x] (0.2.9) Get multiple return streams from strindy - one for each intention stream (by applying sieve stream to it) plus one sum return stream
 - [x] (0.2.10) Refactor oanda_strindicator to not need instrument config.
 It should pair well with 0_2_x config and populate.
+- [x] (0.2.10) Get strindicators working with oanda api data as inception and intension streams

 ### Completed Nice to haves
 - [x] (0.2.8) Make strindicators able to subscribe to all config instruments as inception and intention data